officialbishowb/todoist_bot/README.md

 This bot is based on Todoist Python SDK.
 It can be used to create tasks in Todoist, list them and delete them.
-Beside that it can also be used to enable reminders for those task that have date and time set in Todist (as todoist offers reminder only for Premium users).
+Beside that it can also be used to enable reminders for those task that have date and time set in Todoist (as todoist offers reminder only for Premium users).

 ### Requirements
 - Todoist [API](https://developer.todoist.com/rest/v1/) Key